CawaAlreadyTaken/uni.advanced_programming.project/doc/AP-protocol_0.1.md

 	/// Unique identifier of the flood, to prevent loops.
 	flood_id: u64,
 	/// ID of client or server
-	initiator_id: RC<Arc<usize>>, // TODO: What is this?
+	initiator_id: NodeId,
 	/// Time To Live, decremented at each hop to limit the query's lifespan.
-	/// When ttl reaches 0, we start a QueryResult message that reach back the initiator
+	/// When ttl reaches 0, we start a QueryResult message that reaches back to the initiator
 	ttl: u64,
-	/// Records the nodes that have been traversed as an adjacency matrix
+	/// Records the nodes that have been traversed (to track the connections).
-	/// This is only a partial piece of information.
-Different Query messages
-	/// will be around concurrently, each one having its partial network_graph
-	/// information.
-In the end, they will be joined together to provide a
-	/// final complete network graph.
-    network_graph: HashMap<NodeId, Vec<NodeId>>,
-	// path_trace: [u64; 20] This should not be needed anymore
+	path_trace: Vec<NodeId>;
-	// node_types maps each NodeId to its type (type maybe an eum?)
+	// node_types maps each NodeId to its type (type maybe an enum?)
 	node_types: HashMap<NodeId, NodeType>
 }

-// Example network graph
-/*
-{
-	"0": vec!["1", "3", "7"],
-	"3": vec!["0", "6"]
-	...
-}
-*/

-// Example node types
-/*
-{
-	"0": NodeType::Client,
-	"3": NodeType::Drone
-	...
-}
-*/
 ```

 ### **Neighbor Response**